DETAILED ACTION

 input the single support phase duration, the double support phase duration, the forward (at least as in paragraph 0043-0044, wherein the method “obtains the numerical values of each of the gait controlling parameters of the center of mass when the mid-step phase starts as first numerical values, and obtains the numerical values of each of the gait controlling parameters of the center of mass when the mid-step phase ends as second numerical values . . . from the calculation results of the linear inverted pendulum model,” more specifically, the speed in the x-axis and y-axis direction of the coordinate system of the center of mass when the mid-step phase starts and ends; at least as in paragraph 0042, wherein “A complete single step consists of a one-leg-supporting period (the duration is set as T.sub.1) and a two-leg-supporting period (the duration is set as T.sub.2)”; see at least Formulas (1)-(4));

-determine, through a model corresponding to the single support phase in the preset gait planning model, a forward movement speed and a lateral movement speed of the two-legged robot in the single support phase termination state based on the single support phase duration, (at least as in paragraph 0047, wherein Formulas (3) and (4) are used to calculate the “movement of the center of mass in the x-axis direction and the y-axis direction in the one-leg-supporting period”; at least as in paragraph 0042, wherein “in both the one-leg-supporting periods and the two-leg-supporting periods, employs a linear inverted pendulum model to control the trajectory of the center of mass”; at least as in paragraph 0049, wherein “By using the above Formulas (1) to (4), the method can solve the trajectory of the center of mass in the x-axis direction and the y-axis direction at the starting time moment in the two-leg-supporting period in the mid-step phase, and can solve first numerical values … corresponding to each of the gait controlling parameters, namely position, speed and acceleration, at the starting time moment in the two-leg-supporting period and can solve second numerical values … corresponding to each of the gait controlling parameters, namely position, speed and acceleration, at the starting time moment in the one-leg-supporting period and then uses the acquired first numerical values and the second numerical values for the controlling of the movement trajectory of the center of mass in the step starting phase and the step ending phase”);
+determine, through a model corresponding to the single support phase in the preset gait planning model, a forward movement speed and a lateral movement speed of the two-legged robot in the single support phase termination state based on the single support phase duration, the double support phase duration, the forward (at least as in paragraph 0047, wherein Formulas (3) and (4) are used to calculate the “movement of the center of mass in the x-axis direction and the y-axis direction in the one-leg-supporting period”; at least as in paragraph 0042, wherein “in both the one-leg-supporting periods and the two-leg-supporting periods, employs a linear inverted pendulum model to control the trajectory of the center of mass”; at least as in paragraph 0049, wherein “By using the above Formulas (1) to (4), the method can solve the trajectory of the center of mass in the x-axis direction and the y-axis direction at the starting time moment in the two-leg-supporting period in the mid-step phase, and can solve first numerical values … corresponding to each of the gait controlling parameters, namely position, speed and acceleration, at the starting time moment in the two-leg-supporting period and can solve second numerical values … corresponding to each of the gait controlling parameters, namely position, speed and acceleration, at the starting time moment in the one-leg-supporting period and then uses the acquired first numerical values and the second numerical values for the controlling of the movement trajectory of the center of mass in the step starting phase and the step ending phase”, and further wherein to solve the first and second numerical values of the gait controlling parameters at the starting time moment in the two-leg-supporting period and the starting time moment in the one-leg-supporting period require the duration of both supporting periods; additionally, at least as in paragraph 0077, “the embodiment of the present disclosure sets that the position, speed and acceleration at the initial time moment in the step ending phase are the same as the position, speed and acceleration of the center of mass at the ending time moment (that is, when the one-leg-supporting period starts) in the mid-step phase”);

-determine, through a model corresponding to the double support phase in the preset gait planning model, the first motion step length of the two-legged robot based on the single support phase duration, (at least as in paragraph 0042, wherein “The present embodiment, in both the one-leg-supporting periods and the two-leg-supporting periods, employs a linear inverted pendulum model to control the trajectory of the center of mass, to ensure that the walking of the robot satisfies the stability condition”; at least as in paragraph 0044, wherein “the method simplifies the robot in the two-leg-supporting periods as a virtual linear inverted pendulum model”; at least as in paragraph 0063-0067, wherein the movement trajectory of the center of mass in the x-axis direction during the step starting phase can be determined by utilizing Formulas (8) and (9), which includes “the position, speed and acceleration of the center of mass of the biped robot in the x-axis direction at the starting time moment in the step starting phase … the position, speed and acceleration of the center of mass of the biped robot in the x-axis direction at the ending time moment in the step starting phase … position X.sub.d(0), speed {dot over (X)}.sub.d(0) and acceleration {umlaut over (X)}.sub.d(0) of the center of mass in the x-axis direction at the starting time moment in the two-leg-supporting period”); and
+determine, through a model corresponding to the double support phase in the preset gait planning model, the first motion step length of the two-legged robot based on the single support phase duration, the double support phase duration, and the forward (at least as in paragraph 0042, wherein “The present embodiment, in both the one-leg-supporting periods and the two-leg-supporting periods, employs a linear inverted pendulum model to control the trajectory of the center of mass, to ensure that the walking of the robot satisfies the stability condition”; at least as in paragraph 0044, wherein “the method simplifies the robot in the two-leg-supporting periods as a virtual linear inverted pendulum model”; at least as in paragraph 0063-0067, wherein the movement trajectory of the center of mass in the x-axis direction during the step starting phase can be determined by utilizing Formulas (8) and (9), which includes “the position, speed and acceleration of the center of mass of the biped robot in the x-axis direction at the starting time moment in the step starting phase … the position, speed and acceleration of the center of mass of the biped robot in the x-axis direction at the ending time moment in the step starting phase … position X.sub.d(0), speed {dot over (X)}.sub.d(0) and acceleration {umlaut over (X)}.sub.d(0) of the center of mass in the x-axis direction at the starting time moment in the two-leg-supporting period”); and

 determine the center-of-mass height as the center-of-mass height of the two-legged robot in the vertical direction (at least as in paragraph 0053, wherein “the method … calculate a height Hz of the center of mass in the vertical direction of the biped robot when the step starting phase ends”).